Northumbria World War One Project

 In January 2015 the Tynemouth project was expanded to encompass all of the communities of the current Borough of North Tyneside.

-An application for grant funding submitted to the Heritage Lottery Fund to support the project in researching a wider area now to be included in the project's acclaimed database was successful and groups are being established to research the casualties of Whitley Bay, Wallsend, Forest Hall, Benton and the mining communities of Killingworth, Dudley, Burradon, Backworth, Shiremoor and others.
+An application for grant funding submitted to the Heritage Lottery Fund to support the project in researching a wider area now to be included in the project's acclaimed database was successful and groups have been established to research the casualties of Whitley Bay, Wallsend, Forest Hall, Benton and the mining communities of Killingworth, Dudley, Burradon, Backworth, Shiremoor and others.

 Following the highly successful premiere performances of the play in September 2014, new productions will be staged in February 2016 at The Memorial Hall, Wallsend (19th to 23rd February) and the Great Hall, Discovery Museum, Newcastle (26th February to 2nd March).
-Tickets will be available from December 2015.
-See the website for details.
+Tickets available from December 2015.
+For more information please visit Death at Dawn,

 An exhibition is planned for July 2016 to mark the centenary of the beginning of the Somme campaign.